-SIZ and Good Neighbor Approach Applied to NYC Data
+SIZ and Good Neighbor Approach Applied to NYC Data91

-As explained above, a project can qualify as a SIZ TEA - Modified Gerrymandering or Cluster and Extend - if the combined area meets the High Unemployment Threshold, subject to the constraints described above.
+As explained above, a project can qualify as a SIZ TEA - Modified Gerrymandering or Cluster and Extend - if the combined area meets the High Unemployment Threshold, subject to the constraints described above including no more than a total of 12 census tracts.

 A project can qualify as a TEA under the PUIA TEA - Good Neighbor Approach if the Project Tract alone meets the High Unemployment Threshold, High Poverty Threshold or 80% AMI Threshold.
-Alternatively, it can qualify if the Project Tract and one of its neighboring tracts meet any one of these Thresholds.
+Alternatively, it can qualify if the Project Tract and one of its neighboring tracts meet any one of these Thresholds.92

 Accordingly, to assess the likelihood of whether many project sites in New York City would qualify under any of the Urban Area TEA Definitions (SIZ or PUIA) depends on how many tracts in NYC meet the High Unemployment Threshold, High Poverty Threshold or 80% AMI Threshold.
-As indicated earlier, the High Poverty Rate or 80% AMI thresholds are essentially the same as those standards under the New Markets Tax Credit ("NMTC") program.
+As indicated earlier, the High Poverty Rate or 80% AMI thresholds are essentially the same as those standards under the New Markets Tax Credit ("NMTC") program.93